pokeclicker/pokeclicker-wiki/data/Berries/Chilan.md

 ## Mutation Strategy {#mutation}

 ### Possible Planting Formations {#planting}
+Chilan Berries mutate when a Chople Berry is surrounded by atleast 3 or more Chople Berries.
 You can fill your farm in the following way to obtain Chilan Berries.
 Purple squares indicate where mutations can occur.

 **Base Formation**